Accessing inaccessible information via quantum indistinguishability

 \subsection{The necessity of entanglement and indistinguishability}

 In the protocol presented in the previous subsection, the interaction between the target objects ($\cal{T}$ and $\cal{A}$) and the device $\cal{D}$ produces a $k_T$-dependent back-reaction on the latter: in particular, the device gets entangled with the target objects if and only if $k_T=1$.
 This suggests that the possibility of establishing entanglement between the device and the targets, along with the targets being indistinguishable, may be a necessary ingredient for the protocol to work.
-However, it is not yet clear whether this is the case, since the transformation defined abstractly in Eq. \eqref{eq11} admits other quantum-mechanical realizations besides the ideal quantum control gate that we assumed in Eq. \eqref{eq2}: we thus cannot yet exclude the possibility of there being a noisy control gate that produces a $k_T$-dependent transformation on the device even without the latter getting entangled with the target objects.
-Nevertheless, as we will sketch here (while leaving the proof for Appendix \ref{appB}), the possibility of establishing entanglement between $\cal{D}$ and the targets turns out after all to be a necessary condition for any quantum-mechanical protocol to solve the task.\\ Let us assume that $N=2$ and that the two target objects are indistinguishable.
-As before, states $\ket{\mathbb{1}}_D$ and $\ket{S}_D$ pertaining to $\mathcal{D}$ correspond to the `identity' and `swap' operations.
-The assumption of our task is that the interaction between $\mathcal{D}$ and the targets is such that, postselecting the final state on $\ket{\mathbb{1}}_D$ leaves the targets' state invariant, whereas postselecting on $\ket{S}_D$ leaves the targets in a `swapped' state.
-More precisely, the most general allowed interaction $G$ is a CPTP-map that satisfies the following: for any quantum states $\rho^{(D)}$ and $\rho^{(T)}$ of the device $\cal{D}$ and the targets $\cal{T}$ and $\cal{A}$, the post-interaction state $\tilde{\rho} \equiv G(\rho^{(D)} \otimes \rho^{(T)})$ satisfies
+However, it is not yet clear whether this is the case, since the transformation defined abstractly in Eq. \eqref{eq11} admits other quantum-mechanical realizations besides the ideal quantum control gate that was assumed in Eq. \eqref{eq2}: we thus cannot yet exclude the possibility of there being a noisy control gate that produces a $k_T$-dependent transformation on the device even without the latter getting entangled with the target objects.
+Nevertheless, as we will sketch here (while leaving the proof for Appendix \ref{appB}), the possibility of establishing entanglement between $\cal{D}$ and the targets turns out after all to be a necessary condition for any quantum-mechanical protocol to solve the task.